abdessamad-elamrani/abdessamad-elamrani.github.io/_posts/2024-12-09-Telcos-Workshop-Morocco.md

 `Reflecting on the incredible workshops I held in Morocco for Inwi, Orange, and local Fortinet teams`

-I am delighted to reflect on the incredible workshops held in Morocco, alongside my esteemed colleague, Kim Frellsen.
+I am delighted to reflect on the incredible workshops held in Morocco, alongside my esteemed colleague the great Kim Frellsen.
 Together, we had the privilege of engaging with leading Moroccan telecom operators : INWI and Orange, as well as local fortinet teams to  explore the forefront of technological innovation and security.

 ## 5G Security: Building a Safer Future

 As the telecom industry embraces 5G, the security landscape becomes both more complex and more critical.
-In these sessions, we highlighted:
+Kim opened our pitches and highlighted:

 The unique security challenges posed by 5G networks, including increased attack surfaces